 The department of Experimental Vascular Medicine focuses on basal and translational research in cardiometabolic diseases.
 The overall aim is to understand the (epi)genetic, molecular and cellular pathophysiology of these disorders and to translate this knowledge into clinical applications such as diagnostic and prognostic biomarkers and novel treatments.

 The department has a strong focus on optimisation of diagnosis and treatment of athero-thrombotic cardiometabolic diseases.
-The Experimental Vascular Medicine has a long-lasting reputation on early translational research of innovative therapies in humans (gene therapy, antisense, small molecules), surrogate marker studies for cardiovascular disease (ultrasound, MRI, stable isotope fluxes), diagnostic studies (thrombosis/pulmonary embolism) and RCTs in cardiometabolism
+The Experimental Vascular Medicine has a long-lasting reputation on early translational research of innovative therapies in humans (gene therapy, antisense, small molecules), surrogate marker studies for cardiovascular disease (ultrasound, MRI, stable isotope fluxes), diagnostic studies (thrombosis/pulmonary embolism) and RCTs in cardiometabolism.
+The research conducted at the department is done in close collaboration with the department of Vascular Medicine.

 In addition, a dedicated clinical/research program for patients with cardiovascular genetic diseases (lipids, thrombosis, premature atherosclerosis and diabetes) has been implemented.
 Also, the MIcrobiota Center Amsterdam (MICA) is based here.
 The ambition of the department is to unravel novel mechanisms contributing to cardiometabolic disease, as well as to evaluate novel diagnostic and therapeutic strategies by applying systems medicine and machine learning approaches.

-The research program is conducted by 5 independent project leaders (50 PhD students and 4 postdocs) in close collaboration with a large network of internal, national and international partners.
-With an output of more than 300 peer-reviewed publications over the last 5 years and very successful external funding, the Department of Experimental Vascular Medicine has gained a broad range of expertise in three main research lines:
+The research program is conducted by a total of 7 independent project leaders (50 PhD students and 4 postdocs) in close collaboration with a large network of internal, national and international partners.
+With an output of more than 300 peer-reviewed publications over the last 5 years and very successful external funding, the Department of Experimental Vascular Medicine has gained a broad range of expertise in four main research lines:

 Disturbances in lipid and triglyceride metabolism are a major cause in the increased risk in the development of cardiovascular diseases.
 The research of the department is focused on known and unknown genes which play a role in the homeostasis of the lipid metabolism and can be dissected in two main research lines: 1) The effects of (functional) mutations in candidate genes and 2) the identification of new genes.
 To visualize the physiological role of mutations and or novel genes an extensive toolbox of functional tests is available including studies with cultured cells as well as lipid flux measurements using stable isotope based technology.
 Both research lines are mainly based on the investigation of the incidence of cardiovascular diseases in families at risk.
 This is feasible by the availability of genetic fieldworkers and nurses who collect the information of the family history and biomaterials at each individual family member.
 The work is conducted in close collaboration with the department of Vascular Medicine.